Basketball at the 2018 Commonwealth Games – Men's tournament

 The men's basketball tournament at the 2018 Commonwealth Games was held on the Gold Coast, Australia from April 5 to 15.
 The basketball competition was held at three venues: Cairns Convention Centre in Cairns, Townsville Entertainment and Convention Centre in Townsville for the preliminaries and the Gold Coast Convention and Exhibition Centre on the Gold Coast for the finals.
 This was the second time that the basketball competition was held at the Commonwealth Games.
 A total of eight men's competed (96 athletes, at 12 per team) in each respective tournament.
+Australia won the gold medal, defeating Canada in the final.
+New Zealand won the bronze medal.

 Venues

 Three venues in Queensland were used.
 All seat 5,000 for the basketball competitions.